bhoward/focsipedia/docs/logic/circuits.md

 (\lnot p\land q\land r) \lor (p\land q\land r)$.
 This proposition
 computes all the output values specified in the table.
-Using this proposition as a blueprint, we get a logic circuit whose outputs match those given in the table.
+Using this proposition as a blueprint, we get a logic circuit whose outputs match those given in the table (see below).

 | $p$ | $q$ | $r$ | output | conjunction |
 | :-: | :-: | :-: | :----: | :---------: |